serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/IReportRegistry/GetReport.md

 | reportKey | Report key |
 | validatePermission | Should validate the permission for report before returning. |

+## Return Value

+The report with the given key, or `null` if it is not found.

 ## See Also

 * class [Report](../ReportRegistry.Report.md)